 Never before in the modern history of the world have so few had so much and so many had so little.
-The 400 wealthiest Americans are now worth $2.29 trillion, a 13% increase from 2013.
-In Europe, the wealthiest 10% of households own over half of the Continent wealth (A total of 56 Trillion euro), … Continue reading Growing wealth gap
+The 400 wealthiest Americans are now worth $2.29 trillion, a 13% increase from 2013; a huge increase in the ever Growing Wealth Gap.
+In Europe, the wealthiest 10% of households own over half of the … Continue reading Growing Wealth Gap

 The day Lehman Brothers filed for bankruptcy was the day the worst economic crisis in living memory began in earnest.
 The Lehman collapse triggered a domino effect that led to millions across the globe losing their jobs and witness all their savings wiped out.
 The number of long-term unemployed in the world’s major economies has … Continue reading Wage Stagnation – the new norm

 Of all British taxes on personal wealth, inheritance tax (IHT) is possibly the most despised.
 Today, (subject to various exemptions and reliefs), inheritance tax is typically payable on a deceased’s estate over the ‘nil rate band’ threshold currently £325,000 (£650,000 for married couples) at the rate of 40%.
 Statistics recently published by HMRC state that … Continue reading Inheritance tax on pensions scrapped, what next?